 During the first two parts of this series we examined the results of a global culture assessment on the impact COVID-19 has had on local government organizational culture, trends for civic recovery, and featured the resilience and effectiveness of compassionate civic leadership and the servant leadership model in managing complex crises and pivoting for the “great reset” or “new normal.”

-Today we take a deeper dive into sustaining the positive shift in values and renewed civic spirit of solidarity, open collaboration, mutual care and compassion in the face of public exhaustion and sometimes frustration with pandemic safety protocols and measures, loss or restriction of civic services and general uncertainty in the community that sometimes finds its expression as toxic attacks on elected officials and increasingly on
+Today we take a deeper dive into sustaining the positive shift in values and renewed civic spirit of solidarity, open collaboration, mutual care, and compassion in the face of public exhaustion and sometimes frustration with pandemic safety protocols and measures, loss or restriction of civic services and general uncertainty in the community that sometimes finds its expression as toxic attacks on elected officials and increasingly on municipal staff.

 I. THE REALITY OF THE FRONT LINE